jpulakka/differentialpressureprobe/README.md

 * Appropriate voltage scaling, so that, for example, 1 Pa = 10 mV
 * Appropriate bias, so that 0 Pa = 0 V

 Here's a simple circuit to do all that.
-The chosen components are available in tangible TO/DIP packages.
+The chosen components are available in tangible TO/DIP packages so that it's easy to build on stripboard with old-school tools.

 The 110+150 k voltage divider scales the SDP816-125Pa output so that 1 mV = 0.1 Pa within 0.2 %.